 - Utilize your HR department.
 Your works Human Resources office is there to help you make decisions on what insurance is right for you and they can best advise you on how your particular plan works.
 They will know things like if you have a network of dental offices you must use.
 They can help decide which dental insurance plan suits your needs.
 They are paid by your employer to help you, so let help you.
 Why not?

-Dental Insurance can be a really hard to understand and hard to deal with.
-Take a little time in the beginning to make sure you understand your benefits.
+Dental Insurance can be really hard to understand and hard to deal with.
+Take a little time, in the beginning, to make sure you understand your benefits.
 Talk to others with your same insurance at work, talk to your human resource manager as well.
-By trying to get some knowledge you will become a better informed consumer.
+By trying to get some knowledge you will become a better-informed consumer.

-Of course we are here to help you.
-While we can’t guarantee what the insurance tells us is 100% correct all the time, we have dealt with thousands of dental insurance companies and patient’s benefits.
+Of course, we are here to help you.
+While we can’t guarantee what the insurance tells us is 100% correct all the time, we have dealt with thousands of dental insurance companies and patients’ benefits.
 We have learned a few things along the way and we will do everything to help obtain benefits.
-Dr. Mark and Dr. Ellen routinely write letters to insurance companies to help get benefits.
+Dr. Mark routinely writes letters to insurance companies to help get benefits.
 We will appeal denied claims for you and our doctors will write letters to detail why the treatment was necessary.
 We work hard to help you get the benefits you deserve.